richtr/universal-remote-control-access/README.md

 #### How it works under the hood

 We create a dummy &lt;audio&gt; element and generate a silent WAV file of any length on the client-side to playback using JavaScript.
-Producing a silent WAV to then use in this dummy element is then very inexpensive and fast to generate on the client-side in this library.
+Producing a silent WAV to  use in this dummy element is very inexpensive and fast to generate on the client-side in this library.

-Once that dummy media object obtains media focus (if it can do so on the current platform) then media key events dispatched toward that object (from any connected remote control hardware and software) will be propagated toward the page to be used to control any content in any way.
+Once this dummy media object begins playback it automatically obtains media focus (if the concept is implemented on the current platform).
+Then media key events dispatched toward that object (from any connected remote control hardware and software) will be propagated toward the page that can then be used to control any in-page content in any way the developer wishes.

 #### Compatibility